He's been a great asset to the team and it's fun to have him around and he's just soaking all this stuff up like a sponge.

 Golf balls hurt.

-So I I had in that part of the golf course, so I had to stay on top of uh getting you know golf balls for the driving range and uh having enough golf carts ready for um when people would show up for the twilight golf at about 2 30 in the afternoon and but it's a lot of self-responsibility because you had to work by yourself and stay up on top of everything.
+So I had in that part of the golf course, so I had to stay on top of getting, you know, golf balls for the driving range and having enough golf carts ready for when people would show up for the Twilight Golf at about 2.30 in the afternoon.

-After the golf course there were odd jobs, then the tire store for a while, but an event in 2003 inspired Chris to make what he thought was a move into a lifetime career.
+But an event in 2003 inspired Chris to make what he thought was a move into a lifetime career.

 And so I did.

-And my parents were not happy at all about me joining the army.
+And my parents were not happy at all about me joining the Army.

 And they're like, so that's how that went.